|

 How much does public insurance cost?

-Cost is another important question when it comes to medical services.
-Public health insurance companies have fixed rates for students and some other groups without an income.
-For the rest of the people, income will determine how much they will pay for the insurance premium.
+Cost plays a crucial role in medical services.
+Public health insurance companies offer fixed rates for students and select groups with no income.
+For others, their income dictates the insurance premium.

 General rules: